LyaSolis/Udacity-AzureML-Nano-Degree/Project3/README.md

   * Configure workspace and create an Experiment to hold our work
   * Provision a ComputeTarget - 'STANDARD_NC6' GPU VM with max 1 nodes (quota limit).
-  * Create a train.py script, add: hyperparameter arguments (Logistic Regression model, learning_rate and batch_size), data load, format data and train/test split, model save steps.
+  * Create a train.py script, add: hyperparameter arguments (OneVsRestClassifier model, learning_rate and batch_size), data load, format data and train/test split, model save steps.
   * Define a runtime Environment for training and specify:
     1. parameter sampler (RandomParameterSampling - supports discrete hyperparameters, early termination of low-performance runs.
 It's quicker and cheaper.)
     2. early termination policy (BanditPolicy - starting at evaluation interval 5.
 Any run whose best metric is less than (1/(1+0.1) or 91% of the best performing run will be terminated.)